rubberdok/indok-web/README.md

 To log in as one of these test users when testing out the frontend locally, click "Other login alternatives" on the Feide login screen, then "Feide Test Users".

-## Error logging

-The project has error logging through [Sentry](https://sentry.io), and can be accessed by authenticating with Github SSO.

 ## Contributing

 This project is completely open source and is intended to serve as a platform for students who are interested in web development to have a project where they can find inspiration and contribute, and as such, we gladly welcome outside contributors to the project.
 If you're interested in how to get started, no matter what level of experience you have, please see [CONTRIBUTING](CONTRIBUDING.md).

+## Feedback

+Found a bug, got a suggestion, or something we should know about?
+Take a look at the [roadmap](https://github.com/orgs/rubberdok/projects/2) and
+[file an issue](https://github.com/rubberdok/indok-web/issues/new) if it's not on the roadmap!

+## Error logging

+The project has error logging through [Sentry](https://sentry.io), and can be accessed by authenticating with Github SSO.

 ## Deployment